-This new program will provide a path for bringing key exploration technologies to maturity from the laboratory environment through ground testing, and ultimately to flight testing.
+This Exploration Systems Project Office (MX) provides a path for bringing key exploration technologies to maturity from the laboratory environment through ground testing, and ultimately to flight testing.
 Initial demonstration projects are likely to focus on: high-power electric propulsion; autonomous precision landing; in-situ resource utilization (including lunar volatiles characterization); human- robotic systems (including operating robots from planetary orbit); and fission surface power systems.
 As the Program Office, GRC will coordinate and manage these activities across the nation.

 The Office ensures success by promoting project management excellence and meeting commitments with quality spaceflight products that are on schedule and within budget.
 These two tenets align with GRC’s strategic goals to “Be Valued as a Leader in Space Flight Systems Development” and “Be Known for Excellence in Project Management”.